awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_nxp.md

 **To set up the JTAG Debugger**

 You need a JTAG debugger to launch and debug your code running on the NXP LPC54018 board\.
-Amazon FreeRTOS was tested using an OM40006 IoT Module\.
+FreeRTOS was tested using an OM40006 IoT Module\.
 For more information about supported debuggers, see the *User Manual for NXP LPC54018 IoT Module* that is available from the [ OM40007 LPC54018 IoT Module](https://www.nxp.com/products/processors-and-microcontrollers/arm-microcontrollers/general-purpose-mcus/lpc54018-iot-module-for-the-lpc540xx-family-of-mcus:OM40007) product page\.

 1. If you're using an OM40006 IoT Module debugger, use a converter cable to connect the 20\-pin connector from the debugger to the 10\-pin connector on the NXP IoT module\.